Marcisbee/boldom/README.md

 <button onclick="increment()">+</button>
 ```

-This is what counter component looks like.
-Think of it as a HTML parsed as [Template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) (that `${count ...}` syntax for using JS in your HTML) and injected directly into dom... well that's exactly what it is.

-One thing might not be clear is how view gets updated here.
-You see boldom makes use of `window` scope.
-Every variable defined in `script` tag is added to window scope by default (browser it self does it).
-That is how we can access variables and functions in HTML (no `this`, `self` etc.).
-Only thing done by Boldom is that in every function defined in components root scope, it injects another function call that updates view.
-And that's the whole framework idea right there.

 Ok so we've seen how component looks, but how the hell we can use it ?
 We just need to inject that component in dom using `link` (it must be defined inside `body`):

 ```html